 Early indications suggest that Americans may likewise be eating more whole grains.
 To gauge shoppers’ initial response to the new Guidelines, ERS examined whole-grain purchases over an 8-week period immediately following the Guidelines’ January 12 release.
 ERS compared the purchases with those over the previous 8 weeks, as well as with those over the same 8-week period in 2004 to control for seasonal spikes.

 Although low-carbohydrate dieters may still shy away from certain grain products, the popularity of whole-grain products appears to be rising.
 In the 8 weeks after the release of the Guidelines, the average shopper purchased about 13 percent more pounds of whole-grain products than during the same period in 2004.
 When we compared the 8 weeks before and after the release, we found that shoppers bought nearly 12 percent more whole-grain breads, 19 percent more whole-grain rice, and 16 percent more whole-grain ready-to-eat breakfast cereals.
 These increases may be a result of changes in dietary awareness.
 In addition, shoppers now have more whole-grain foods from which to choose; in 2004 alone, nearly 100 new products touted their whole-grain formulations.
 Shoppers can now find a variety of whole-grain pastas at mainstream grocery stores, white breads made from whole-grain flour, and reformulated, whole-grain breakfast cereals.

-Food Dynamics and USDA's New Dietary Guidelines, by Ephraim Leibtag and Lisa Mancino, USDA, Economic Research Service, September 2005
+Food Dynamics and USDA's New Dietary Guidelines, USDA, Economic Research Service, September 2005